 Permanent flooding from artificially elevated water levels from the Big Green Lake dam.

 To date, there has been no study to determine the contributing factors and potential solutions for the restoration of this key inlet wetland system.
-The LMPT intends to pursue resources to undertake a comprehensive diagnostic and feasibility study.. s.
+The LMPT intends to pursue resources to undertake a comprehensive diagnostic and feasibility study.
+The impact of internal loading from the CKM’s sediments is also unknown.
+Therefore, future efforts and funding to test pilot projects and other potential technological solutions to capture, treat, and/or remove phosphorus from the CKM and its sediments is critical.

+In the meantime, while the feasibility of more intensive in-lake strategies within the CKM are studied, stream restoration along with best management practice implementation within the CKM sub-watershed should be a priority for the LMPT.

 The water quality conditions of the CKM are discussed in Section 6.C.

 Climatic Characteristics